aswath86/Elasticsearch-Autocomplete/README.md

 }
 ```

-8. Well, I have used "finally" at the penultimate step so I cannot use it again.
-Nevertheless, don't forget to improvise.
+8. Well, I have used "finally" at the penultimate step so I cannot use it again, so,

+### As always, don't forget to improvise!